luckyr13/twp/README.md

 You can learn more about Textile from their official page: https://textile.io/

 This plugin is what you need if you want to start using IPFS in a fast and easy way.

-Literally, you can upload files from your Wordpress website to IPFS and share it in your same Wordpress website.
-This will help you to persist and share your data in new and attractive ways.
+With our plugin you can upload files from your Wordpress website to IPFS (InterPlanetary File System).
+All this happens thanks to the tools created by Textile.

-Imagine that you are a Writer.
-If you have your book in PDF format and a Wordpress site, you can use this plugin to get access to IPFS and upload your book to a permanent source of storage, how cool is that?
-Your books will live forever as long as the network exists.

-Using our plugin and the embedded Textile tools you can upload any kind of file to InterPlanetary File System.
-This includes videos as well.
-Go beyond the limits imposed by your hosting provider, if your videos are banned by YouTube or other social media sites, then you need to use something better.
+Still not convinced?
+We are working on a new feature called "Archive: Static Site Generator".
+With this new feature any wordpress admin can create a static copy of their posts and upload it to IPFS in just a few clicks.

+Go beyond the limits imposed by your hosting provider.
 Try IPFS, Textile and our plugin!

 ## Demo: